Swiss production

 In order to understand how long you should not drive after consuming cannabis containing THC, it is important to consider how THC works in the body and to understand the breakdown process.
 The following calculation should clarify why longer waiting times are necessary after smoking THC weed before you can drive safely again.

-1. KONSUM VON THC
+1. CONSUMPTION OF THC

 An average joint contains about 0.3 to 0.5 grams of cannabis.
 With a THC concentration of 18% this means that a joint is approximately 54 to 90 milligrams of THC contains.

-2. THC AUFNAHME IN DEN KÖRPER
+2. THC UPTAKE IN THE BODY

 The bioavailability of THC through smoking is about 30%.
 This means that only around a third of the THC consumed actually enters the bloodstream.
 With a joint containing 0.5 grams of cannabis (90 mg THC), around 27 mg THC are actually absorbed into the bloodstream.